Skip to content

 1. Define Tools - Add tool definitions to tools.json with proper schemas

-2. Implement Functions - Write corresponding Bash functions in tools.bash
+3. Implement Functions - Write corresponding Bash functions in tools.bash and prompts.bash

-4. Test Tools - Verify functionality using MCP Inspector or integration tests
+5. Test - Verify functionality using MCP Inspector or integration tests

 • Validate Input: Always validate input parameters using the provided JSON schemas